 Qualities and experience we're looking for and why these are relevant

 - Experience in teaching, training or coaching others.
 You should be able to draw on skills you've built in effectively developing others, as success in this role is focused on helping people gain the skills they need to become great software engineers.

 - Great communication and facilitation skills.
 Working with a diverse group of people with different backgrounds and learning styles will mean this role will rely heavily on your ability to communicate effectively and facilitate sessions with great outcomes for all involved.
 We're looking for someone who enjoys creating a fun, high-energy, and inspiring learning environment, who can adapt quickly to different needs, and is comfortable being "at the front of the room" keeping people engaged.

 - Understanding of what makes training effective.
 Part of the role will be to continually hone and improve the curriculum to improve its effectiveness and keep it up-to-date.
-Having knowledge of teaching and learning theory (and even better, experience of applying these) will help you ensure that the design of the Academy curriculum is producing the best results for both the learners and Infinity Works.
+Knowledge of teaching and learning theory (and even better, the experience of applying these) will help you ensure that the design of the Academy curriculum is producing the best results for both the learners and Infinity Works.

 - A strong sense of ownership and personal responsibility.
 Helping teach others and ensure they do well is highly rewarding, but brings with it the need to take responsibility, and to constantly reflect, adapt, and improve to ensure things are going well.
 We're looking for you to be able to show how you've done so in your work and life so far and why you're keen to bring this to Infinity Works.

 - Motivation for helping others.
-Hopefully it goes without saying but the appeal of this role should draw heavily on your motivation to help others, from all backgrounds and walks of life, to build new skills and start a highly successful career in technology.
+The appeal of this role should draw heavily on your motivation to help others, from all backgrounds and walks of life, and build new skills and start a highly successful career in technology.